 This is usually at the expense of people's comfort, due to crowding in small common areas, few bathrooms, and frequent roommate changes (such apartments are often like living in a dorm suite with frequently revolving roommates).

-NOTE: THIS IS A VERY LARGE (1400 sq. ft.)
-RENOVATED 3 BEDROOM, 2 BATHROOM APT., WITH A GREAT, PANORAMIC PARK, LAKE AND CITY VIEW FROM THE LIVING ROOM (OF THE WEST AND EAST SIDE, ALL THE WAY DOWN FIFTH AVENUE TO THE EMPIRE STATE BUILDING).
-THE APT IS ON CENTRAL PARK NORTH.
+THIS IS A VERY LARGE (1400 sq. ft.), RENOVATED 3 BEDROOM, 2 FULL BATHROOM APARTMENT (no half bathrooms), WITH A LARGE, WINDOWED EAT-IN KITCHEN, A LARGE SEPARATE LIVING ROOM, AND A GREAT, PANORAMIC PARK, LAKE AND CITY VIEW FROM THE LIVING ROOM (see description below).

-I have lived in the apt since 2011.
+I have lived in the apartment since 2011.

-ALL THE BEDROOMS HAVE NEW A/Cs WITH NUMEROUS FEATURES, AND THEY HAVE THE HIGHEST POSSIBLE ENERGY-EFFICIENCY RATING, SO SUMMER ELECTRIC BILLS ARE NOT HIGH.
+ALL THE BEDROOMS AND THE LIVING ROOM HAVE NEW A/Cs WITH NUMEROUS FEATURES, AND THEY HAVE THE HIGHEST AVAILABLE ENERGY-EFFICIENCY RATING, SO SUMMER ELECTRIC BILLS ARE NOT HIGH.